Grow Room Ventilation System for Oyster Mushrooms

 стаканы в воздуховодах для вешенки

-• A recirculation pipe pulls air from the grow room, mixes it with fresh air, and passes it through a heat exchanger before re-entering.
+The Setup: A recirculation pipe pulls air from the room, mixes it with fresh outside air, and passes it through a heat exchanger.

-• The system automatically balances airflow based on the number of actively fruiting blocks.
+The system automatically adjusts and balances airflow based on the current load of actively fruiting blocks.
+You can also do this manually.

 5. Mushroom exhaust fan

-• Its power should be 90% of the intake fan to maintain balanced airflow.
+Its power should be roughly 90% of the intake fan's capacity to maintain a slight, stable pressure.

-CO₂ Does Not "Sink" to the Floor – A Common Myth
+CO₂ Does Not "Sink" to the Floor: Debunking a Common Myth

 Airflow patterns depending on fan location